kevpastor/copelican/README.md

-To lauch the app, you may need to install some tools such as the following \:
+To launch the app, you may need to install some tools such as the following \:

 - node
 - npm